Citizen's arrest: Northern Ireland

 Similar provisions apply to Northern Ireland as to England and Wales, implemented through the Police and Criminal Evidence (Northern Ireland) Order 1989 (SI 1989/1341) as amended by the Police and Criminal Evidence (Amendment) (Northern Ireland) Order (SI 2007/288).

 Scotland

 While no statutory provision for citizen's arrest exists in Scots law, there is a common law position that anyone committing an offence can be arrested using minimum force if necessary with consideration to what is reasonable in the relevant circumstances.
 The offence must be a serious one and not merely for a breach of the peace.
 The person exercising the power must have witnessed the offence occurring therefore they cannot act upon information from another person.

-United States of America
+United States

 In the United States, a private person may arrest another without a warrant for a crime occurring in their presence.
 However, the crimes for which this is permitted vary by state.
-This procedure was criticized in the state of Georgia for the potential of abuse and racial bias after the murder of Ahmaud Arbery.
-As a result, Georgia repealed its citizen's arrest law.